IMSA GT classes: Fall of GTP

 Following a successful heart surgery in 1987, Bishop began to rethink his priorities.
 He was approached by Mike Cone and Jeff Parker, owners of Tampa Race Circuit.
 In January 1989, Bishop and France sold the series to Cone and Parker.
 The new owners relocated the IMSA headquarters from Connecticut to Tampa Bay.
 Bishop would stand down as president in favor of Mark Raffauf, who was his deputy, and its representative on the ACCUS board.
 Cone and Parker sold it to businessman Charles Slater.
 Both lost millions attempting to revive the sagging TV ratings.

 By 1992, there were a number of factors that led to the decline of the GTP category.
 Porsche concentrated on its IndyCar (Porsche 2708) program when critics stated that the Zuffenhausen marque should have built a followup to its 962.
 Back in 1988, Al Holbert realized that the 962 was beginning to feel dated.
 He proposed a follow-up open-top Porsche powered racer which would also be sold to customer teams.
 That project never got off the ground due to Holbert's death in an aircraft accident later in the year.
 For some, much of the blame was on the organization for allowing the Japanese "works" teams to dominate the series.
 Under Bishop's original vision, privateers and "works teams" were able to race equally.
 Privateer teams walked away, while the Japanese economy started to go downhill.
 These factors led Nissan and Mazda to leave the series.
 Critics predicted that the decreased variety of cars would disappoint race fans, and in fact, it did finally kill the series in 1993.
 GTP cars ran their last race on October 2, 1993, at Phoenix International Raceway.

-The GTP category was credited for many innovations in the U.S., including antilock brakes, traction control, and active suspension.
+The GTP category was credited for many innovations in the U.S., including anti-lock brakes, traction control, and active suspension.
 Dave Cowart and Kemper Miller's Red Lobster sponsored team of the early 1980s would innovate race team hospitality, practices which were subsequently adopted by virtually every other team.
 For those that competed, GTP was recognized for its camaraderie among drivers, especially rivals.
 But Hans Stuck, commenting in the foreword of the book "Prototypes: The History of the IMSA GTP Series", sarcastically compared the series' camaraderie to Formula One's lack of such.